An introduction to variational quantum algorithms for combinatorial optimization problems: Variational Quantum Algorithms for optimization

 \end{definition} In other words, optima of a guiding function $g$ must lead to optima of $f$ or superpositions of optima of $f$.
-Thus, minimizing $g$ amounts to minimizing $f$.
+Indeed, Equation~\eqref{eq:incl_guiding} implies that measuring the quantum state $U(\theta^*)\ketzeron$ for $\theta^*\in \G$ outputs with probability 1 an optimal solution of the initial problem $s\in\F$.
+Thus, minimizing $g$ amounts to minimizing $f$, and finding $\F$ is done by finding $\G$.
+The latter is found with the classical optimizer.
 Without any information on $\F$, we need to choose a quantum circuit $U$ such that any optimal solution $s\in\F$ is reachable, specifically,

 Notice that this condition is weak and easily satisfied.
-Indeed, the circuit depicted in Figure~\ref{fig:ex_circuit} satisfies this condition.
+For instance, the circuit depicted in Figure~\ref{fig:ex_circuit} satisfies this condition.
 If ever one is interested in finding all optimal solutions of problem~\eqref{eq:min_f}, the circuit and the guiding function should satisfy instead the stronger condition

 In that case, $U$ satisfying~\eqref{eq:incl_U} is not enough.
-We need to choose $U$ that can reach any $n$-qubit quantum states, specifically,
+Without any information on $\F$, we need to choose $U$ that can reach any $n$-qubit quantum states, specifically,

 A popular choice for the guiding function in the literature is the mean function

 where $p_\theta(x) = |\bra{x}U(\theta)\ket{0_n}|^2$ is the probability of finding $x$ when $U(\theta)\ket{0_n}$ is measured.
 We show next that $g_{\text{mean}}$ is indeed a guiding function according to Definition~\ref{def:guiding_function}, see Appendix~\ref{proof:g_mean_guinding} for a proof.